o360/frontend/README.md

 #### Installation and configuration

 1. Make sure that you have Node 12 or later installed.
 See instructions [here](https://nodejs.org/en/download/).
-1. Make sure that you have `yarn` installed.
-See instructions [here](https://yarnpkg.com/lang/en/docs/install/).
-1. Run `yarn` (no arguments) from the root of your clone of this project to install dependencies.
+1. Run `npm install` from the root of your clone of this project to install dependencies.
 1. Set up configuration in `/tools/env/env.config.ts` file.
 See more at [configuration guide](/docs/config.md).

 #### Development server